Qumulo/docs/node-fault-tolerance.md

 permalink: node-fault-tolerance.html
 sidebar: administrator_guide_sidebar
 keywords: node fault tolerance, node failure, fault tolerance, node add, node-add, cluster expansion, expand, reconfiguration
-varAddNode: 1.
-Follow the instructions in [Add a New Node to an Existing Qumulo Cluster](https://care.qumulo.com/hc/en-us/articles/360001070307) on Qumulo Care.
+varAddNode: Follow the instructions in [Add a New Node to an Existing Qumulo Cluster](https://care.qumulo.com/hc/en-us/articles/360001070307) on Qumulo Care.
-varCheckCapacity: 1.
-Before you click **Yes** in the **Add &lt;N&gt; nodes to cluster &lt;MyCluster&gt;?** dialog box, check that the projected capacity matches the expected capacity.
+varCheckCapacity: Before you click **Yes** in the **Add &lt;N&gt; nodes to cluster &lt;MyCluster&gt;?** dialog box, check that the projected capacity matches the expected capacity.
-varPostExpansion: After the cluster expansion process finishes, Qumulo Core beings data protection reconfiguration automatically.
+varPostExpansion: After the cluster expansion process finishes, Qumulo Core begins data protection reconfiguration automatically.
 To monitor this process, click **Cluster > Overview**.
 On the **Cluster** page, you can view the rebalance phase status and the estimated time to completion.
 When the restriper completes the provisioning of additional usable capacity and data protection reconfiguration, the **Data Protected** section shows the increased node fault tolerance level.
 ---

 This topic explains how you can increase node fault tolerance during node-add operations.